What happens when public SaaS companies don’t meet heightened investor expectations? – TechCrunch

 To keep this post from becoming interminably long, we’ll be brief and direct.
 So, in bullet points and with terse language:

 - MongoDB: Shares up 2.2% in pre-market trading.
-MongoDB beat on revenue ($138.3 million vs. $126.8 million expected), and per-share profit.
-It also guided higher for current-quarter revenue than expectations ($137 million to $139 million vs. $130.6 million).
-So, MongoDB managed to crush earnings, smashed expectations, and was rewarded with a tiny 2.2% gain this morning.
-That result is not a counter-example to our thesis.
+MongoDB beat on revenue ($138.3 million versus $126.8 million expected), and per-share profit.
+It also guided higher for current-quarter revenue than expectations ($137 million to $139 million versus $130.6 million).
+So, MongoDB managed to crush earnings, smashed expectations and was rewarded with a tiny 2.2% gain this morning.
+That result is not a counterexample to our thesis.
 It’s early confirmation.